vando026/surgeon/docs/1-Paths-to-datasets.md

 Surgeon provides classes for constructing Databricks paths to the Rawlog and Session Summary datasets (in parquet format).
-For now, these classes are limited to paths on the `/mnt`  Databricks directory.
+For now, these classes are limited to constructing paths for data on the `/mnt`  Databricks directory.

 ```scala mdoc
 import org.apache.spark.sql.{SparkSession}